 Volunteers provide support by working alongside local staff to enable the achievement of both short term and long term goals.
 This happens through working with the children and inspiring a passion to learn and encouraging increased participation in sports.

 The placements we work with are underfunded and understaffed and so the extra assistance that volunteers are able to provide is so important.
-Since the projects began, the local staff have seen that interaction with volunteers has naturally improved the children’s English and has also improved the children’s confidence and small group work helps to increase their self-esteem.
-As well as this, it has broadened their horizons through new teaching methods and teacher training sessions.
-The increased ability and confidence with speaking English, gives the young people an educational advantage and an opportunity to move onto further education or better jobs.
-Tourism is a large source of income in Pokhara and so having a good command of English is essential to make a living.
+Since the projects began, the local staff have seen that interaction with volunteers has naturally improved the children’s English and confidence and small group work helps to increase their self-esteem.
+The increased ability and confidence with speaking English gives the young people an educational advantage and an opportunity to move onto further education or better jobs.
+Tourism is a large source of income in Pokhara, so having a good command of English is essential to make a living.
 Education is key to solving many of the root causes of poverty and our volunteers on all three roles play a vital part in this process for these children.

 “Volunteers are very valuable since they bring with them a variety of skills and experience that can be shared with the local teams of workers to enhance the lives of the children we are working with.
 The centres are severely underfunded and understaffed and so every hour that our volunteers spend at these places enhances and enriches the lives of the local children.”